wangziqi2013/wangziqi2013.github.io/_posts/2020-07-13-compresso.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Metadata mapping can be performed by direct mapping into a reserved address space of physical DRAM.
+The overall overhead is as low as 1/16 of the address space (assuming 64B to 4KB mapping).

 **Lowlight:**

 1. Although the paper delivers its ideas , it can be more structured and organized.
 For example, there is no mentioning